From Prompts to Printable Models: Support-Effective 3D Generation via Offset Direct Preference Optimization: Introduction

 \section{Introduction}

-Imagine a world where the digital creations that spark our imagination can seamlessly transition from the screen to our hands.
-In recent years, the rapid advancements in 3D generation models, particularly those utilizing diffusion techniques, have opened the doors to unprecedented possibilities in digital fabrication.
-These models, capable of producing intricate and diverse geometries from simple textual descriptions, are not just tools for artists and designers; they represent a paradigm shift in how we conceive and interact with objects in our environment.

-As we increasingly rely on digital assets, the potential to transform these virtual creations into tangible forms becomes a vital step in enhancing our daily lives.
-Personalized fabrication through 3D printing allows us to materialize ideas that were once confined to screens, creating a bridge between the digital and physical worlds.
-Whether it’s custom-designed home decor, medical implants tailored to individual patients, or educational tools that bring concepts to life, the implications of this technology are profound.
-The ability to produce unique, on-demand objects can radically change how we think about consumption, creativity, and accessibility.

-However, this exciting potential is accompanied by significant challenges.
-One of the most pressing issues in translating 3D-generated models into printable objects is the necessity of support structures.
+As generative models continue to mature, an increasing number of non-expert users can now create and fabricate 3D models directly from text prompts and accessible 3D printers, which becomes part of a broader democratization of personalized manufacturing.
+However, a significant `fabrication gap' remains: current pipelines prioritize visual fidelity over physical manufacturability.
+A critical bottleneck is the generation of overhanging features that necessitate excessive support structures, leading to material waste, increased print time, and surface artifacts.

 Existing text-to-3D models ignore printability constraints, while slicers handle support after geometry is fixed.
 These supports are crucial for maintaining the integrity of overhanging features during the printing process.
 Yet, they often lead to material waste and extended production times, and they can compromise the surface quality of the final product~\cite{Gao2015,Zhang2015}.
 Traditional geometric optimization approaches have proven effective by either deforming the 3D model in the post-processing phase~\cite{hu2015support} or decomposing the model into a sequence of subparts for multi-axis fabrication~\cite{wu2019general, dai2018support}.
 Unfortunately, many existing 3D generation models fail to account for these practical constraints during their training, resulting in geometries that, while visually stunning, may not be feasible for real-world fabrication.